32-Bit Pseudorandom Number Generator: A High-Performance, Low-Resource, Portable Approach With Provable Statistical Quality

 32-bit entropy is generated with a 96-bit auxiliary state.

-By default, the period guarantees a smallest full cycle of 2^32 numbers, an estimated average full cycle of 2^64 and a largest full cycle of 2^96 numbers.
+By default, the period guarantees a smallest full cycle of 2^32 numbers, an estimated average full cycle between 2^64 and 2^96 numbers.

 32 bits of state are summed with 1111111111 after each random number generation result and mixed in with the bit shuffling sequence.